-When you plan to do a DIY condo or home painting, there are tons of house color ideas and tips out there, one of the most significant ones is to bear in mind the 60-30-10 rule of designers.
+When you plan to do a DIY condo or home painting, there are tons of house color ideas and tips out there.
+One of the most significant house paint design ideas is the 60-30-10 rule of designers.
 Usually, they choose a 3-color palette for a room makeover to create a balanced look.
 Then you can achieve a cohesive look without being too matchy-matchy:

 - 60% comes from the dominant wall color and big furniture pieces,